Info Source 2024 : Library and Archives Canada

 Description:

-This bank describes information concerning individuals' medical X-rays and copies of radiologists' reports compiled by DND.
-Personal information may include the service person's name, date of birth, service numbers, photographic images of his or her body parts, clinical comments and opinions.
+This personal information bank describes information concerning individuals’ medical X-rays and copies of radiologist reports compiled by DND.
+Personal information may include the service person’s name, date of birth, service number(s), photographic images of their body parts, clinical comments and opinions.

 Reserve Forces, Regular Force and Class C Reserve personnel.